NVIDIA/grace-cpu-benchmarking-guide/src/developer/languages/c-c++.md

 Ampere Altra | `-mcpu=neoverse-n1` | 9+          | 10+
 Any Arm64    | `-mcpu=native`      | 9+          | 10+

-If you're cross compiling, use the appropriate `-mcpu` option for your target CPU, e.g. use `-mcpu=neoverse-v2` to target NVIDIA Grace when compiling on an AWS Graviton 3.
+If you're cross compiling, use the appropriate `-mcpu` option for your target CPU, for example, to target NVIDIA Grace when compiling on an AWS Graviton 3 use `-mcpu=neoverse-v2`.

-## Compiler-supported Hardware Features
+## Compiler-Supported Hardware Features

 The common `-mcpu=native` flag enables all instructions supported by the host CPU.
-You can check which Arm features GCC will enable with the `-mcpu=native` flag by using this command:
+You can check which Arm features GCC will enable with the `-mcpu=native` flag by running the following command:
 ```bash
 gcc -dM -E -mcpu=native - < /dev/null | grep ARM_FEATURE
 ```